 Welcome!
 The below information will help you to learn more about Forum-Nexus Study Abroad as a third-party provider study abroad option for your students.
 If you have any additional questions, please contact us at firstname.lastname@example.org.

 We are a niche program provider specializing in multi-country summer programs.
-Our Ultimate Summer in Europe 2020 itinerary includes England, France, Belgium, the Netherlands, Germany, the Czech Republic, Austria, Hungary, and Greece.
+Our Ultimate Summer in Europe 2021 itinerary includes England, Netherlands, Belgium, France, Spain, Italy, Greece, and Switzerland.
 With over 30 years of experience in international education, we are proud to offer a study abroad opportunity that is unique, life-changing, and all-encompassing.FN History, Mission, and Values

 During our summer programs, all students participate in a selection of classes and earn 3-9 credits.
 Our courses are taught by a team of international professors who travel with the program from one destination to the next.
 Students receive a consistent academic experience in a changing environment, stimulating their creativity and critical thinking skills.
 Classes are held in the conference center of our hotels, or at a host university.

 All students participate in our International IQ Seminar, taught by our Program Director, Dr. Hugo Hervitz.
 This daily session is designed to provide students with an overview of the history, geography, culture, language, and characteristics of each city/country they visit during the program.
 The seminar contributes to a student’s overall study abroad experience by ensuring an immersive and in-depth understanding in a meaningful and practical way.
 Our goal is to increase each student’s International IQ by the end of their summer abroad with us.Meet the FN Faculty See FN Courses